 Understand Your Target Audience

-Research the Academic Learning Center
+Research the Institute or Learning Center

 Locate vital information from the educational facility via their website.
 Their philosophy or mission statement will inform you of their goals and focus.
 Use this newfound information to adapt your cover letter accordingly.
-Understanding what they need, want, and hope to accomplish will not only help you decide whether or not you want to work for this academic institution but also aid you in surpassing your competition.
+Understanding what they need, want, and hope to accomplish will not only help you decide whether or not you wish to work for this institution but also aid you in surpassing your competition.

 Use the information you gain from their website to let the reader know how you can help their academic program and students.